JiroCab/John-Mindustry/README.md

-# John-Mindustry
+# John Mindustry
-survival - 1s waves timer, attackmap - 30s thats all
+survival waves timer is set to 1 attack is set to 30 good luck!